Ephenia/Pokeclicker-Scripts/README.md

 The main Auto Clicker button can be found under your currencies.
 Clicking it toggles the Auto Clicker on/off without the need of a refresh.
 This setting will also save and persist through page refresh/close.

+You can also adjust the number of clicks made per second.
+Higher click rates still max out at 20 enemies defeated per second, as the Auto Clicker makes multiple clicks simultaneously to reduce lag.
+Please note that while older script versions allowed you to set the Auto Clicker to up to 1000 clicks per second, this setting and its resulting click measurements <strong>were not</strong> accurate.
+The game engine cannot support speeds that high and the current version should provide similar performance.

 The Auto Clicker button displays various statistics while running:<br>

 <strong>• Clicker Efficiency</strong> - How close the Auto Clicker is to its maximum speed.
 The closer to 100%, the better.<br>